dhadkara/AWSCerts-prep/serverless.md

 ### SAM (Serverless Application Model)

 A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks.
 Note that a serverless application is more than just a Lambda function—it can include additional resources such as APIs, databases, and event source mappings.

+#### AWS Lambda function metrics

+When your function finishes processing an event, Lambda sends metrics about the invocation to Amazon CloudWatch.

+__Using invocation metrics__ Invocation metrics are binary indicators of the outcome of an invocation.
+  - Invocations – The number of times your function code is executed, including successful executions and executions that result in a function error.
+  - Errors – The number of invocations that result in a function error.
+  - DeadLetterErrors – For asynchronous invocation, the number of times Lambda attempts to send an event to a dead-letter queue but fails.
+  - DestinationDeliveryFailures – For asynchronous invocation, the number of times Lambda attempts to send an event to a destination but fails.
+  - Throttles – The number of invocation requests that are throttled.
+When all function instances are processing requests and no concurrency is available to scale up, Lambda rejects additional requests with TooManyRequestsException.
+  - ProvisionedConcurrencyInvocations – The number of times your function code is executed on provisioned concurrency.
+  - ProvisionedConcurrencySpilloverInvocations – The number of times your function code is executed on standard concurrency when all provisioned concurrency is in use.

+__Performance metrics__ Performance metrics provide performance details about a single invocation. o get a sense of how fast your function processes events, view these metrics with the Average or Max statistic
+  - Duration – The amount of time that your function code spends processing an event.
+  - IteratorAge – For event source mappings that read from streams, the age of the last record in the event.
+The age is the amount of time between when the stream receives the record and when the event source mapping sends the event to the function

+__Concurrency metrics__ Lambda reports concurrency metrics as an aggregate count of the number of instances processing events across a function, version, alias, or AWS Region.
+  - ConcurrentExecutions – The number of function instances that are processing events.
+If this number reaches your concurrent executions limit for the Region, or the reserved concurrency limit that you configured on the function, additional invocation requests are throttled.
+  - ProvisionedConcurrentExecutions – The number of function instances that are processing events on provisioned concurrency.
+For each invocation of an alias or version with provisioned concurrency, Lambda emits the current count.
+  - ProvisionedConcurrencyUtilization – For a version or alias, the value of ProvisionedConcurrentExecutions divided by the total amount of provisioned concurrency allocated.
+  - UnreservedConcurrentExecutions – For an AWS Region, the number of events that are being processed by functions that don't have reserved concurrency.

+#### AWS Mobile SDK with Lambda
+You upload the code you want AWS Lambda to execute and then invoke it from your mobile app using the AWS Lambda SDK included in the AWS Mobile SDK.
+You can make both direct (synchronous) calls to retrieve or check data in real time as well as asynchronous calls.
+You can also define a custom API using Amazon API Gateway and invoke your Lambda functions through any REST compatible client.

 #### SAM Template Specifications